FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 # Introduction

-The Border Gateway Protocol (BGP) {{RFC4271}} lacks inherent protection for its Autonomous Systems (ASes) path and origin prefix information, making it vulnerable to route leaks and hijackings.
+The Border Gateway Protocol (BGP) {{RFC4271}} lacks inherent security mechanisms, especially for its Autonomous Systems (ASes) path and origin prefix information, making it vulnerable to route leaks and hijackings.

 BGPsec, defined in {{RFC8205}}, extends BGP to enhance security for AS path information.
 However, it employs an optional non-transitive BGP path attribute to carry digital signatures, complicating incremental deployment.